Court won’t revive state fraud charges against Manafort

 Manafort, 71, was released to home confinement in May because of concerns about the coronavirus less than a year into his nearly 7½-year sentence for the Virginia conviction and a subsequent guilty plea in a separate federal case in Washington, D.C.

-Vance announced the state charges in March 2019, just minutes after Manafort’s sentencing in federal court.
+Vance announced the state charges just minutes after Manafort’s sentencing in federal court.
 In a statement at the time, Vance said: “No one is beyond the law in New York.”

 The New York indictment alleged Manafort gave false and misleading information in applying for residential mortgage loans, starting in 2015 and continuing until three days before Trump’s inauguration in 2017.
 Manafort was also charged with falsifying business records and conspiracy.